c8501024/DipoleFieldLines/README.md

 ## 🙋 Citation and Acknowledgement

-If you use this software in teaching or research, please cite using the given doi.
+If you use this software in teaching, research, or publication, please cite:

+Dominik Mair, University of Innsbruck

+"Hertzian Dipole Field Animation Tools"DOI: 10.5281/zenodo.15382818

 ---